dunn/homebrew-mode/README.md

 ## custom variables

+These are just the most important variables; run `M-x customize-group RET homebrew-mode` to see the rest.

 - If you’re using Linuxbrew or a non-standard prefix on Mac OS, you’ll need to update `homebrew-prefix` to point at your `brew –-prefix`.